nveenstra/ludacris/README.md

   class Bus bus;

 This project is aimed at delivering a proof of concept.
 I am working on this in my spare time, so it will take some time.
-Interested in collaborating?
-DM me.
+Interested in collaborating / brainstorming?
+DM me on linkedin.